jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### IQ 3 Ring-fencing cap on FIF net losses
 Limit on amount: branch equivalent method
 (1) If a person's FIF net loss is carried forward to a tax year, and they have calculated the amount of FIF net loss under the branch equivalent method, the maximum amount that they may subtract from their net income for the tax year must be no more than—
-  (a) all attributed CFC income that they derive in the tax year in relation to a CFC resident in the country in which the loss arose; and
+  (a) all attributed CFC income that they derive in the tax year in relation to a CFC resident in the same country in which the CFC that had the loss was resident at the time the loss arose; and
-  (b) all FIF income calculated under the branch equivalent method that they derive in the tax year in relation to a FIF resident in the country in which the loss arose.
+  (b) all FIF income calculated under the branch equivalent method that they derive in the tax year in relation to a CFC resident in the same country in which the CFC that had the loss was resident at the time the loss arose.
 Relationship with section CQ 5
 (2) Despite this section, if the person’s FIF net loss is carried forward to a tax year and section CQ 5(1)(d) or (e) (When FIF income arises) applies, they may subtract the amount from their net income for the tax year, but only to the extent to which the amount is no more than their assessable income from interests that would be interests in a FIF for the tax year in the absence of that section.
 Treatment of excess